Security-Onion-Solutions/security-onion/CONTRIBUTING.md

 * If you're unable to find an open issue addressing the problem, send a detailed email to the [security-onion group](https://groups.google.com/forum/#!forum/security-onion).
 We'll triage the issue and then open a Github Issue if necessary.

+#### **Want to help us work on issues?**

+* We've put issues on the [Roadmap](https://github.com/Security-Onion-Solutions/security-onion/wiki/Roadmap) in a rough order of prioritization and scheduling.
+Issues listed under a certain month are already being worked on.
+Take a look at the issues under "Beyond" and see if there are issues you are interested in tackling.
+Please keep in mind that some of these issues may be older and thus no longer accurate or applicable.
+When in doubt, please feel free to reach out to the [security-onion group](https://groups.google.com/forum/#!forum/security-onion) for clarification and guidance.

 #### **Are you looking for source code?**

 * You can get the source for any of our packages by doing the following at a terminal (replacing PACKAGE-NAME with the name of the package that you want the source for):